Thimphu: Arts and crafts

 The National Textile Museum in Thimphu displays various Bhutanese textiles that are extensive and rich in traditional culture.
 It also exhibits colourful and rare kiras and ghos (traditional Bhutanese dress, kira for women and gho for men).

 Religion

 Vajrayana Buddhism is the state religion and the dominant ethnic group is Drukpa of Kagyu Buddhism, while in southern Bhutan Hindus of Nepali ethnicity are dominant.
-The main monastic body with membership of 1,160 monks is headed by a chief abbot (presently Je Khenpo) who spends six months in Tashechhoe Dzong in Thimphu and the other six months in Punakha.
+The main monastic body with membership of 1,160 monks is headed by a chief abbot (presently Je Khenpo) who spends six months in Tashichhoe Dzong in Thimphu and the other six months in Punakha.
 A Council of Ecclesiastical Affairs, under the chairmanship of the chief abbot, is located in Thimphu, which is responsible for the management of the National Memorial Chorten in Thimphu, and all Buddhist meditation centres, schools of Buddhist studies and also central and district monastic bodies.
 The day-to-day affairs of the council are under the charge of the chief abbot.